 A preceptor praises the intern when praise is deserved and offers constructive criticism when it is needed.
 They help their intern identify gaps in their practice and help them develop ways to meet these gaps.

-A preceptor has a passion for the pharmacy profession and an enthusiasm to pass their knowledge and experience on to the next generation of pharmacists coming through.
+A preceptor has a passion for the pharmacy profession and an enthusiasm to pass their knowledge and experience on to the next generation of pharmacists.